 - Experiences behavioral changes, including becoming agitated, afraid, guilty, or embarrassed

-Any time you notice these signs of abuse and neglect, it is important to speak to an Edmond nursing home abuse lawyer as soon as possible.
+Any time you notice these signs of elder abuse and neglect, it is important to speak to an Edmond nursing home abuse lawyer as soon as possible.

 Types of Elder Abuse

-Tragically, nursing home residents are at risk for becoming victims of many types of abuse.
+Tragically, nursing home residents are at risk for becoming victims of many types of elder abuse.
 There are generally seven recognized types of nursing home abuse, which include:

 - Physical abuse: Any use of force that will result in injury, pain, or impairment for a nursing home resident is considered physical abuse.
 Even minor acts of physical contact, such as gripping an elder’s arm too tightly, can be considered physical abuse due to the fact that the elderly are typically quite frail.